abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 point.
 Allow the mind to move into the object of attention.
 There is a unification of mind.

-Piti and sukha are very helpful tools in practice, but they are also a natural result.
+Pīti and sukha are very helpful tools in practice, but they are also a natural result.
 People experience them in different ways.
 If you create an idea or concept of it, you will almost certainly block it off.
 The most important aspect of practice is mindfulness; that’s really the